Nitrosopumilus

-Nitrosopumilus maritimus is an extremely common archaeon living in seawater.
+Nitrosopumilus is a genus of archaea.
+The type species, Nitrosopumilus maritimus, is an extremely common archaeon living in seawater.
 It is the first member of the Group 1a Nitrososphaerota (formerly Thaumarchaeota) to be isolated in pure culture.
 Gene sequences suggest that the Group 1a Nitrososphaerota are ubiquitous with the oligotrophic surface ocean and can be found in most non-coastal marine waters around the planet.
 It is one of the smallest living organisms at 0.2 micrometers in diameter.
 Cells in the species N. maritimus are shaped like peanuts and can be found both as individuals and in loose aggregates.
 They oxidize ammonia to nitrite and members of N. maritimus can oxidize ammonia at levels as low as 10 nanomolar, near the limit to sustain its life.
 Archaea in the species N. maritimus live in oxygen-depleted habitats.
 Oxygen needed for ammonia oxidation might be produced by novel pathway which generates oxygen and dinitrogen.
-N. maritimus is thus among organisms which are able to produce oxygen in dark.
+N. maritimus is thus among other organisms which are able to produce oxygen in the dark.

 This organism was isolated from sediment in a tropical tank at the Seattle Aquarium by a group led by David Stahl (University of Washington).